-

 Are Michelin Stars All in Our Mind?

 I’ve been watching ‘Knife Edge’ on Apple TV, a documentary that follows the trials and tribulations of Michelin star hopefuls.
-It is a guilty pleasure; reality TV with some Michelin star gloss, but you do get to see the incredible effort that is required for a restaurant to get a Michelin star, let alone two Continue reading
+It is a guilty pleasure; it’s basically reality TV with some Michelin star prestige to ramp up the stakes.
+A couple of things did strike me when I was watching though.
+Firstly, why would anyone… Continue reading

 -